What is climate change?

 The last time there was this much carbon dioxide gas (CO2) in the atmosphere, it was 8 Million years ago, before humans evolved.
 High levels of CO2 and other greenhouse gases in the atmosphere mean high global temperatures.
 We and most of Earth’s species are not adapted to cope with a very hot planet.

-How do we know the scientists are right?
+How do we know the scientists are right about climate change?

 It has been shown, over many decades, through the observations and work of tens of thousands of scientists, that rapid, dangerous climate change is underway and it is caused by human activity.
 The first explanations of these connections occurred in the 19th Century, and extremely detailed and long-lasting studies by many teams of dedicated climate scientists have increased at a great pace during the last half of the 20th Century, to now.
 Careful, traceable, repeatable, carefully-reviewed and widely-published studies continue to deepen our understanding of the workings of climate change.
 The evidence for human-induced climate change can be tracked clearly; there is no other explanation that holds up to scrutiny that can account for the rapid increase of CO2 in the atmosphere and the parallel warming of the planet.